<< Yesterday

 1998 Cardinal first baseman Mark McGwire connects off of Cub hurler Steve Trachsel and sends a 341-foot line-drive over the left-field fence for his historic 62nd home run, breaking the single-season home run record set in 1961 by Roger Maris.
 Big Mac's historic homer comes in the fourth inning of a nationally televised game.

-2002 Rafael Palmeiro's sixth-inning homer against Tampa Bay establishes a new major league record with a Ranger player hitting a home run in 26 consecutive games.
+2002 At Tropicana Field, Rafael Palmeiro's sixth-inning homer off Wilson Álvarez in the team's 6-3 loss to the Devil Rays Bay establishes a new major league record with a Ranger player hitting a home run in 26 consecutive games.
 The 1941 Yankees, the 1994 Tigers, and the 1998 Braves shared the previous mark.

 2003 At Camden Yards, 64-year-old Steve Dalkowski throws the ceremonial first pitch to relief pitcher Buddy Groom before an Orioles game against Seattle.
 The Baltimore fireballing farmhand hurt his arm pitching in a 1963 exhibition game on the same day the team fitted him for a big-league uniform and never appeared in the major leagues.